-Wellness Exams & Vaccinations - Petaluma Veterinary Hospital and Vet Clinic
+Wellness Exams & Vaccinations - Petaluma Veterinary Hospital and Pet Clinic

-The best, easiest and least expensive thing you can do to keep your pet healthy is to schedule a wellness exam - a nose to tail checkup- every year (twice yearly for pets over age 8).
+The best, easiest and least expensive thing you can do to keep your pet healthy is to schedule a wellness exam at our pet clinic - a nose to tail checkup- every year (twice yearly for pets over age 8).
 Dogs and cats age far faster than people, so significant changes in your pet's health can happen in a short time.

 Our veterinarians will work with you to create an individualized wellness program, including a vaccination and prevention protocol specifically for your pet.
 Services offered include: